jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 No. However, this decision is made entirely by the client, not by us, and the client assumes all responsibility for possible negative impacts of non-remediation.
-In `ASM`, under the treatment option, a client company indicates whether it will remediate or assume responsibility for an identified vulnerability.
+In `ARM`, under the treatment option, a client company indicates whether it will remediate or assume responsibility for an identified vulnerability.